-The purpose of this webpage is to summarize why so many streets in the City of Ramsey are plagued by potholes and what the City is doing to patch the potholes and improve pavement conditions across the City, both now and in the long term.
+This webpage aims to summarize why so many streets in the City of Ramsey are plagued by potholes and what the City is doing to patch the potholes and improve conditions both now and in the long term.

 Potholes, Potholes, and More Potholes

-About half the City streets in Ramsey were constructed between 1975 and 1985 and were only minimally maintained since.
-These streets are therefore nearing, at, or past the end of their useful lives since streets that do not receive proactive maintenance typically must be replaced in 30 years or less.
-In addition, the City used to sealcoat streets but stopped sealcoating in 2019 upon observing pavement damage due to surface stripping on streets that received sealcoats, especially streets that received more than one sealcoat.
-Finally, the City just experienced one of the wettest winters ever with an above average number of freeze-thaw cycles, which pushed these streets over the edge resulting in a plethora of potholes that City staff are unable to repair in a timely manner.
+About half the City streets in Ramsey were constructed between 1975 and 1985.
+These streets are therefore nearing, at, or past the end of their useful lives and must be replaced in 30 years or less.
+The City used to seal coat streets but stopped seal coating in 2019 upon observing pavement damage due to surface stripping on streets that received seal coats, especially streets that were treated to more than one seal coat.
+This past winter was one of the wettest ever, with an above-average number of freeze-thaw cycles that pushed these streets over the edge, resulting in numerous potholes that City staff cannot promptly repair.

 2023 Pothole Patching Plans

 The City’s Public Works Department maintenance crews place a cold-patch mix in deep potholes as a temporary patch during winter.
 During warmer weather, they fill potholes using hot-mix asphalt once plants open in late April or May.
 The City’s Public Works Department staff patch potholes part-time, which until recent years was manageable.
 Not this Spring.